Fonda Lee: Career

 In 2020, it was announced that a TV series based on Jade City was being developed at Peacock, with Lee serving as a consulting producer.
 In July 2022, it was announced that Peacock had canceled the project, but Lee shared on Twitter that the team were seeking another service to take it up.

-In 2022, it was announced that Lee's new fantasy novella, Untethered Sky, would be forthcoming from Tor.com in the winter of 2023.
+Lee's fantasy novella Untethered Sky was published by Tor.com in April 2023.

+In December 2022, Lee announced that she was collaborating with Shannon Lee (no relation), the daughter of the late actor and martial artist Bruce Lee, on a series of young adult fantasy novels inspired by Bruce Lee's writings called the Guardian of the Scroll duology.
+The first book was published in January 2025 by Wednesday Books.

+In March 2023, Orbit Books announced that it had acquired the rights to Fonda Lee's "cyberpunk samurai space opera" novel The Last Contract of Isako, which is scheduled for winter 2025.